BATS Global Markets: Acquisition by CBOE

+Following the acquisition by CBOE, BATS' trading infrastructure became the foundational technology for CBOE's global platform.

 Operations

 United States

-In the United States BATS operated two stock exchanges, the BZX Exchange and the BYX Exchange (The BATS Exchanges), which as of 2012 accounted for about 10-12% of all U.S. equity trading on a daily basis.
+In the United States BATS operated two stock exchanges, the BZX Exchange and the BYX Exchange (The BATS Exchanges), which in 2012 accounted for about 10-12% of all U.S. equity trading on a daily basis.
 BZX and BYX are different chiefly because of their pricing structure and the BZX is almost four times bigger than the BYX.
 At that time, BATS was the third largest stock exchange operator in the United States.

 In November 2008, BATS converted its ECN to a national securities exchange, BZX, which allowed BATS to participate in and earn market data fees from the United States consolidated tape plans, reduce its clearing costs, and operate a primary listings business.
 In February 2010, BATS expanded into a new asset class by offering trading of listed equity options on BZX.
 In October 2010, BATS launched BYX, a second national securities exchange for trading listed cash equity securities.
 BATS launched a primary listings business in the United States on its BZX Exchange in December 2010 and launched its first listings of seven ETFs in January 2012.

 With BYX, BATS offered a different pricing model than its larger market, BZX.